Book your ceremony at Sandwell Register Office

 Following the Government’s announcement that marriage and formation of civil partnerships can go ahead in England from 4 July 2020 Sandwell Register Office at Highfields House is open for ceremonies.

 We have put in place measures to ensure that your ceremony can be conducted safely whilst adhering to social distancing regulations.
+In line with current UK Government guidance ceremony numbers are as follows;

 All guests attending a ceremony will be classed as one person including children.